angelacjin/angelacjin.github.io/index.md

 <img class="profile-picture" src="angela-profile.jpg">

 Hi there!
-I’m a rising third-year Ph.D. student in Computer Science at UC Berkeley working with professors Rediet Abebe and Niloufar Salehi.
+I’m a third-year Ph.D. student in Computer Science at UC Berkeley working with professors Niloufar Salehi and Rediet Abebe.
-  My current research applies methods from human-computer interaction (HCI) and machine learning to evaluate the reliability and validity of sociotechnical systems used to produce evidence in the U.S. criminal legal system.
+  My current research applies methods from human-computer interaction (HCI) and machine learning (ML) to evaluate the reliability and validity of statistically-driven systems used to produce evidence in the U.S. criminal legal system.
-  I'm interested in exploring how different stakeholder groups can each play a role in ensuring responsible and reliable development, deployment, and use of algorithmic decision-making systems.
+  I'm interested in exploring how developers, users, impacted communities, and policymakers can each play a role in ensuring responsible and reliable development, deployment, and use of algorithmic decision-making systems.

 Prior to joining Berkeley, I graduated from Cornell University with a B.S. in Computer Science, where I had the privilege of working with and learning from Shuang Chen, José F. Martínez, Christina Delimitrou, and many others.

 My research is supported by an NSF Graduate Research Fellowship.

 ## News
+* **Oct.
+2023** - Incredibly grateful to meet and learn from others interested in community-centered and community-collaborative work at the _Community-Centered AI_ and _Surfacing Structural Barriers to Community-Collaborative Approaches in Human-Computer Interaction_ CSCW workshops!

 * **Apr.
 2023** - Attending my first in-person CHI conference and first workshop (Design x Policy) in Hamburg, Germany!

 * **Mar.
 2023** - Beyond grateful to be selected as a 2023 NSF Graduate Research Fellowship recipient!